suse-edge/edge-image-builder/docs/testing-guide.md

 a raw image.
 EIB can be used to overwrite the raw image attached to a VM and, when the VM is booted, it will use the newly built image.

+## Testing using virt-install (CLI)

+If you want to use a command line example to deploy the VM and test it with your EIB image generated, you could use the following commands:

+- First, we need to create a disk empty to be used by the VM:

+`qemu-img create -f qcow2 example.img 6G`

+- Then, we could use virt-install to create and define a VM using the EIB output image generated:

+`virt-install --name testVM --memory 4096 --vcpus 4 --disk ./example.img --install no_install=yes --cdrom ./eib-image-generated.iso --network default --osinfo detect=on,name=sle-unknown`

+After executing this command, the first time, you will need to install the OS following the instructions.
+After installing the OS a reboot will happen.
+The second time booting the system, you will need to choose the `Boot From Disk` option.

 ## General Notes

 The following messages do not indicate an issue with the installation ISO.
 Combustion will still look inside